jamesrcutmore/Quiz-game1/README.md

 Acknowledgements
 I would like to thank:

-My mentor Antonio Rodriguez for his encouragement and patience when my frustration kicked in at the start of this project.
+My mentor Antonio Rodriguez for his encouragement and patience .
 Thanks to his guidence and help, Thanks so much!.

 Help and support from fellow students in the Slack community.